coyotespike/coyotespike.github.io/_posts/2019-03-30-ReturnToVirtueEthics.md

 I am grateful to Robert Eno of Indiana University Bloomington for his generosity in providing us all with elegant and open translations of the Four Books and other works of the Confucian and Daoist canon.
 All my quotations of the Four Books here are from those translations, which you may find [here](http://www.indiana.edu/~p374/Resources.html).

+The emphasis in the final quotation is mine.

 ### Extra<a id="sec-7"></a>

 I cannot resist mentioning that the rewards of this path may go beyond the development of moral wisdom.
 Mencius thought he himself excelled primarily in possessing a "flood-like *qi*," which I imagine as a sense of inner unity and confidence.

+> "It is hard to describe&#x2026;
+>
-> "It is hard to describe&#x2026;This is a *qi* that is as vast and firm as can be.
+> This is a *qi* that is as vast and firm as can be.
 If one nurtures it by means of straightforward action and never impairs it, then it will fill all between heaven and earth.
 It is a *qi* that is a companion to righteousness and the Dao.
 Without these, it will starve away.
+>
-It is generated through the long accumulation of acts of right.
+> It is generated through the long accumulation of acts of right.
 It is not something that can be seized through a single righteous act.
+>
-If in your actions there is any sense of inadequacy in your heart, it will starve away."
+> If in your actions there is any sense of inadequacy in your heart, it will starve away."